softwaremill/sttp-openai/model_update_scripts/README.md

 - `--output <file.json>` - Output file path (default: `models.json`)

 **What it does:**
-- Uses Playwright with Firefox to scrape OpenAI's model documentation pages
+- Uses Playwright with Firefox to scrape OpenAI's model documentation pages (Firefox specifically is used to bypass Cloudflare protection on OpenAI docs)
 - Extracts model names, supported endpoints, and model snapshots
 - Generates a structured JSON file with endpoint-to-models mapping